Snapshot of outcomes related to the HCPC’s education function for the 2019-20 academic year

 Factors influencing this outcome include:

-- the length of time required by education providers to submit their first conditions response; and
+- a slight reduction in the length of time required by education providers to submit their first conditions response.

 Average time between visit date and conditions deadline

 Due to the complexity in programmes being considered, which also accounts for the complexity in the nature of some of the conditions, it has been taking longer to produce visitors’ reports.
 This year, we see a 5 per cent increase over the last four years.
 This prolonged length of time could also be linked to the increase in the number of new programmes being approved this year.

 Days taken for education provider to receive visitors’ report